5 Best Vanguard Dividend Funds

 Investing a portion of a portfolio across several funds from the same provider, such as the best Vanguard dividend funds, can offer investors protection from market fluctuations and deliver long-term returns.

 The five best Vanguard dividend funds on the list below offer a combination of high dividend income and steady capital gains and produce robust total returns.
-The lowest yield among these funds is 3.4% and each one of these funds has delivered a total return of more than 10% over the trailing 12 months.
-Additionally, four of these funds have also delivered double-digit percentage total returns over the past three and five years.
-One of the funds has been established in 2017 and, therefore, has a performance history of only two years.
+Additionally, all of these funds have also delivered double-digit percentage total returns over the past three and five years.
+One of the funds has been established in 2017 and, therefore, has a performance history of only three years.

 5 Best Vanguard Dividend Funds: #5